torvalds/linux/Documentation/admin-guide/pnp.rst

 		{	"",			0	}
 	};

 2. Optionally define probe and remove functions.
-It may make sense not to define these functions if the driver already has a reliable method of detecting the resources, such as the parport_pc driver.
+It may make sense yest to define these functions if the driver already has a reliable method of detecting the resources, such as the parport_pc driver.